Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 Owning multiple cats definitely comes with its set of challenges.
-One of those challenges is that no matter how much we hope they will, sometimes our cats just don’t get along.
+One of the challenges is that no matter how much we hope they will, sometimes our cats just don’t get along.
 One cat may be bullying another cat, which can affect the bullied cat’s quality of life negatively.

-Cats that are bullies may block other cats from getting to the food and water bowl or the litter box, and they may even start fighting other cats for seemingly no reason.
+Cats that are bullies can block other cats from getting to the food and water bowl or the litter box, and they may even start fighting other cats for seemingly no reason.
 If this sounds like a situation that’s happening with your cats, don’t worry.
 We’ll share with you some helpful tips regarding how to stop your cat from bullying another cat.

 Is It Bullying or Playfulness?